 Camden teams up with Veronica Zarcarsky, an administrative assistant who works at the museum, to find the real thief.
 She is a recent journalism grad who sees this as a chance to launch her career.
 Camden and Veronica embark on an adventure into the underbelly of the San Francisco art world, where they’ll either be killed, wind up in jail, or solve the mystery.

 I’m a novelist and screenwriter from Boston, who has lived in Key West, Los Angeles, and San Francisco.
-Hawaii has been my home for the last six years, and every day I say mahalo that I get to spend my time in one of the greatest places on the planet.
+Hawaii has been my home for the last seven years, and every day I say mahalo that I get to spend my time in one of the greatest places on the planet.